OctopusDeploy/People/Software-Engineering/L5-Principal-Software-Engineer.md

 ## 🦉 Domain expertise

 - I contribute to core technologies used by a variety of teams.
-- I help make critical product architecture and implementation decisions.
+- I help teams make critical product architecture and implementation decisions.
-- I maintain a vision of the overall technical direction of my product lines.
+- I maintain a vision of the overall technical direction within my impact radius.
-- I help define and build out technical standards and principles for how software is built throughout the company.
+- I contribute to the engineering standards and principles of the company.
+- I contribute to the Octopus technical strategy.
-- I manage company-wide risks, and architect to reduce risk.
+- I manage technical risks, and architect to reduce technical risk.
+- I collaborate with other Principal Software Engineers to ensure we are making cohesive and complimentary decisions that align with the Octopus technical strategy.

 <details>
 <summary>Examples</summary>

 - I successfully completed complex tasks spanning multiple domains and teams with high impact.
-- I helped a team reduce complexity through sound architectural thinking.
+- I helped a team reduce complexity and risk through sound architectural thinking.
+- I developed a plan to evolve the architecture of one of the core components of Octopus within my impact radius.
-- I identified a problem that was timely, important, and impactful, and worked closely with product, engineering, and executive stakeholders to articulate and refine a solution.
+- I identified a problem that was timely, important, and impactful, and worked closely with product, engineering, and executive stakeholders to articulate and refine a solution and delivery plan.
-- I handled multiple conflicting priorities and sequenced work resulting in the best collective outcome.
+- I worked with teams to manage multiple conflicting priorities and helped sequence work resulting in the best collective outcome.
+- I ensured the feature I was helping a team plan made decisions that supported a feature I knew another team was planning by collaborating with that team's aligned principal engineer.

 </details>

 ## 🌱 Teaching and Mentoring

 - I am an expert mentor and teacher.
+- I create clarity by communicating complex things in simple and accessible ways.
+- I understand my broadest impact comes from empowering those around me.
 - I am an expert at designing and reviewing software architecture and code.
+- I help teams and individuals understand our technical strategy, and the things we are doing to progress it.
 - I regularly provide training and support for new methods, tools, and patterns.
-- I broaden my own impact by empowering those around me.
 - I collaborate with managers to identify and find ways to fill any gaps in technical skills required in my teams.
 - I am curious, listen, and encourage debate.
 - I allow myself to be persuaded by great ideas.